ART & DESIGN

 Overview

-Where possible, I produce prints, furniture, and other forms that explore how objects can shift the terms of perception.
+Where possible, I produce paintings, furniture, and other forms that explore how objects can shift the terms of perception.
 By modifying familiar forms in subtle but disruptive ways, I try to turn ordinary encounters into moments of reflection, ambiguity, and interpretive choice.
 The language of the work moves between functional and conceptual, so that engagement becomes less passive and more participatory.

 This line of work helped lead toward what I later called Design for Nothing — a broader method for loosening habitual interpretation in daily life.
 In that sense, a Self-Questioning Device is not just an object to look at, but a structured prompt for inquiry: something that can briefly unsettle the automatic reading of what is in front of us.